siinghd/AudioMid/README.md

 ## Pre-built binaries

-Signed macOS builds (`.dmg` and `.zip`) are attached to each release.
+Pre-built binaries (`.dmg`, `.zip`, `.exe`, `.AppImage`) are attached to each release.

-> Windows and Linux artefacts are produced but have not been tested on physical machines.
+> Windows and Linux builds are generated automatically but remain untested on physical machines.
 Expect issues with audio capture or device permissions.

 ---